-This paper introduces an incentive compatibility framework to analyze agency problems linked to central counterparty (CCP) risk management.
-We provide a quantitative framework to design CCP skin-inthe-game (SITG).
-We show that under inadequate SITG levels, members are more exposed to default losses than CCPs.
-The resulting risk management incentive distortions could be mitigated by using the proposed SITG formulations.
+We introduce a quantitative framework to design the capital contribution of a central counterparty (CCP) to its default waterfall, known as "CCP skin-in-the-game" (SITG).
+We show that under inadequate SITG levels, non-defaulting members are more exposed to default losses than CCPs.
+The resulting risk management incentive distortions could be mitigated by using the proposed framework.
 Our analysis addresses investor-owned and member-owned CCPs, we also analyze multilayered and monolayer default waterfalls.
 The broader central clearing mandate of U.S. Treasuries may take place under monolayer CCPs.
 Viewing the total size of SITG as the lower bound on CCP regulatory capital, the framework can be used to improve capital regulation of investor-owned and member-owned CCPs.
-We also demonstrate that bank capital rules for CCP exposures may underestimate risk.
+We also show that bank capital rules for CCP exposures may underestimate risk.